Form Element Types

 You are also able to have multiple nested repeatable sets.
 To represent when an element is inside a repeatable set, the element will be indented in the builder.
 In the form itself, the repeatable sets will be distinguished by alternating colors.

-Repeatable set element fields.
+Repeatable set element details.

 • Label: This is what will be displayed to users